 map landscape function in a watershed

-start a citizen science project on soil health
+start a citizen science project on soil health and watershed function

 A preliminary collection of satellite maps (Landsat and Sentinel) showing the number of days when NDVI (normalized difference vegetation index, a rough measure of photosynthesis) is above a threshold.
 In other words, mapping some soil health principles over time.
 A fuller explanation and over a dozen draft maps here.